fall inside a hole

 1972 Walt Disney Character Fold-A-Way Play World Unfolding plastic Disney World playset from mostly unknown Intoport Development Co. with train that operates rides and Disney characters and graphics

-1982 Mickey Poppo Red Plarail American-style steam locomotive based loosely on the Disneyland Railroad
+1982 Mickey Poppo Plarail American-style steam locomotives based on the Disneyland Railroad engines, released in several variations over the decades

 1990